Setting the tone, establishing the pace, setting the standard for broadcasters nationwide.

 The UN defines modern corruption.

-The whole organization's corrupt.
+A whole organization's corrupt.

 If you ask me, just looking at the majority of members who themselves individually are corrupt.

-And then you have the program like the Oil for Food Program, which screwed average ordinary Iraqis and the UN administered the program.
+And then you have the program like the Oil for Food program, which screwed average ordinary Iraqis and the UN administered the program.

-And yet we never hear the UN call to culture corruption.
+And yet, we never hear the UN call to culture corruption.

 Never.